Silver25/hobbit-flask/README.md

 Creating A Form In A Template [ bootstrap example - "clean-blog" 5.0.10 template ]
 Creating new env.py file with credentials for form
 Adding flashed messages to work with Flask
+Installed Heroku to activate command-line interface [ the Heroku toolbelt ]
+Login to Heroku over the CLI with username and API key instead of pwd - because of MFA on account.

 ## Gitpod Reminders